Divyanshuk09/Youtube-APP/BACKEND/Readme.md

-# YouTube Clone - Full Stack MERN
+# YouTube Clone - BACKEND SETUP

 ### Step 1: Data Modeling for the Project